Rakefire/causey.app/site/collections/_posts/2023-06-22-causey-and-costs.md

 * Run any standard report including progress toward goals and metrics.
 * Access expert guidance in a variety of ways while using the software, including access to a strategic planning course, built-in help articles with plan suggestions, and email and chat-based support.

-### The Solid tier is for those looking to get the most of of their strategic plan.
+### The Solid tier is for those looking to get the most out of their strategic plan.

 * You’ll have access to the two-section plan format to draft, store, and track your plan.&nbsp;
-* You can also view your plan in other formats such as the timeline view and presentation view.
+* You can also view your plan in other formats, such as the timeline view and presentation view.
 * Select focus mode and view the sections that need your attention.
 * Add tags to organize aspects of your plan and make them easily searchable.
 * Super focus mode filters the actions of your plan by team member, tag, and progress status.
 * You can add and place unlimited metrics in the related section of your plan (key metric, focus area metric, and goal metric).
 * Your tier allows 5 GB of space to store documents related to your plan.
-* Run any report including progress toward goals and metrics.
+* Run any report, including progress toward goals and metrics.
-* Access expert guidance in a variety of ways while using the software, including access to a strategic planning course, built-in help articles with plan suggestions, and email and chat-based support.&nbsp;
+* Access expert guidance in various ways while using the software, including access to a strategic planning course, built-in help articles with plan suggestions, and email and chat-based support.&nbsp;
 * Premium onboarding and customer success support through a series of virtual sessions with a Mission Met team member who will customize and calibrate Causey’s settings and configurations to the customer’s needs.

 ## **Here's why**

 We love working side by side with our customers, mission-driven leaders like you.
-The interest and growth we’re seeing in customers who are looking for more advanced features, or who just need the software and not consulting through Mission Met, has driven this decision.&nbsp;
+The interest and growth we’re seeing in customers who are looking for more advanced features or who just need the software and not consulting through Mission Met has driven this decision.&nbsp;

 We want our customers to have options when it comes to working with Mission Met.
 This change in pricing allows us to build our software and our team in a way that provides all customers with the tools they need to advance their mission through their strategic planning efforts.&nbsp;

-These changes are intended to make our customers more successful by maintaining current features of our software and developing new and exciting features.
+These changes are intended to make our customers more successful by maintaining the current features of our software and developing new and exciting features.

 ## **No impact on existing customers until August 31,&nbsp; 2023**

 We are incredibly grateful to our customers.
-We love helping you advance your mission and partner with you on your strategic plan.
+We love helping you advance your mission and partnering with you on your strategic plan.
 We know that summer is a time of reflection before many dive into strategies for the fall season.
-We also want to provide you time to get in touch with us if you have questions.&nbsp; That's why we don’t want pricing to change until August 31.
+We also want to provide you with time to get in touch with us if you have questions.&nbsp; That's why we don’t want pricing to change until August 31.

 ### **For existing customers:**

 * You will continue to pay your current rate until August 31, 2023.
 * Since we are switching to three tiers for pricing, you will be notified of the selected tier you’ll be placed in by our team that most closely matches your current plan and needs.
-* If you want to change the tier that has been selected for you, you can up until August 31.
+* If you want to change the tier that has been selected for you, you can do so up until August 31.
 After that date, you will be billed at the updated rates based on your selection (monthly or annually).
-Instructions on how to change your tier can be found [here](https://help.missionmet.com/articles/172-change-pricing-tier?auth=true&amp;preview=649353d8c371d73187fa3b95){: target="_blank"}.
+Instructions on how to change your tier can be found [in our knowledge base](https://help.missionmet.com/articles/172-change-pricing-tier?auth=true&amp;preview=649353d8c371d73187fa3b95){: target="_blank"}.
 * You can always change your tier based on your billing cycle (monthly or annually).
 * You will retain all features in the software as you are currently using them (for example, if you have more metrics than your tier allows, you will retain the amount you currently have.)